What is the marriage allowance?

 Who qualifies for marriage allowance?

-In order to qualify for the marriage allowance you must fulfil the following criteria:
+In order to qualify for the marriage allowance you must fulfill the following criteria:

 - Be married or in a civil partnership.